katcipis/sophia/notes/articles/understanding-real-world-conc-bugs-go.md

 # Conclusion

-TODO: very interesting stuff and give good ideas like static analyzers, but some of the claims are too bold given the interesting but small sample set.
+In the end, even tough a lot of the statements of the paper are too bold for my taste it is a very interesting read and give good ideas of follow up work like static analyzers and also gives some insight on the nature of real world concurrency bugs, even if the sampling is small it is an interesting exercise.

+Some other interesting articles:

+*